Outside the West Front of Westminster Abbey by the Abbey shop.

 For example, the guide’s directing your eye so you see how the grey Purbeck Henry III columns were expressly designed to contrast with the cream-coloured Caen stone.

 And take on board that we’re looking at the single most eclectic and important group of medieval, gothic and Tudor tombs in England.

 And how the understated Belgian marble – at once commonplace and numinous – that marks the Unknown Warrior’s final resting place typifies the Abbey, surrounded by blood-red poppies.

 And how the Abbey was a triumph of geometry and stone cutting…the way the extensive use of flying buttresses enabled the architects to replace the walls by a series of stained glass windows.

 And what it was like to look down upon the scene, the self-same spot, that has seen the crowning of the kings and queens, from Elizabeth II and Victoria right back to William the Conqueror.
 And will, one day, see the crowning of William and Kate Middleton.

 At the end of your guided tour of the Abbey, if you want more sightseeing, well, you’re in London SW1P 3PA – the centre of the action.
-Parliament Square, Big Ben (Queen Elizabeth Tower), the Houses of Parliament and Westminster Hall are right there.
+Parliament Square, Big Ben (Queen Elizabeth Tower), the Houses of Parliament are right there.
 As is the River Thames, where you can catch a boat to William Shakespeare’s Globe Theatre, the Tower of London and Greenwich.
 Or take a red bus tour up Whitehall, past The Cenotaph, Downing Street, Banqueting House and Horse Guards to Trafalgar Square, the National Gallery and the Half Price TKTS booth in Leicester Square.

 20 reasons enough?